-Actress, campaigner against knife crime, author, business woman and impressive speaker Brooke Kinsella MBE is a great choice for both companies and educational establishments where inspiration, improving communications and believing in yourself are the order of the day.Authors, Awards Presenter and Host, Communication, Motivational & Inspirational
+Actress, campaigner against knife crime, author, business woman and impressive speaker Brooke Kinsella MBE is a great choice for both companies and educational establishments where inspiration, improving communications and believing in yourself are the order of the day.Authors, Awards Presenters and Event Hosts, Communication, Motivational & Inspirational

 Award winning Brooke Kinsella trained at the prestigious Anna Scher Theatre School and is a highly respected actress who has worked in television and theatre since childhood.
 She got her first break at the age of seven by winning a lead role in a BBC children’s series and over the years has appeared in many high profile TV dramas such as Law & Order, Jericho and Holby City to name a few.